USRC Tigers RFC

 USRC Tigers (三軍會猛虎欖球會) is a rugby union club based in King's Park, Hong Kong.
 It arose from the merger between Kai Tak Tigers and DeA Flamingo Rugby Football Club in 1990 to become "DeA Tigers".
 In 2014, DeA Tigers associated with the United Services Recreation Club (USRC) to become "USRC Tigers".
+Since the 2024/25 seasons the Men’s and Women’s Premiership sides are coached by former Hamilton Boys head coach Nigel Hotham and Ulster Rugby star Conor Joyce, respectively.

 History

 Kai Tak Mini Rugby Club, a precursor to the present-day club, was created in the late 1970s to cater for mini rugby.
 It derived its name from its location at the sports ground at Kai Tak.
 However, as the Kai Tak Airport expanded, the club was relocated first to Blackdown Barracks where the British military were stationed, and then successively to Shek Kip Mei and finally King's Park, where it shared the grounds with 'Tigers Rugby Club' of the British Armed Forces.
 After the British departed in 1997, Kai Tak Minis adopted the word 'Tigers' into their name and became the Kai Tak Tigers Mini Rugby Club until the merger with DeA.

 The 'seniors' part of the club was formed in 1988 to pursue a Rugby Development Programme under the auspices of the Duke of Edinburgh Award Scheme, and was thus named 'DeA'.
 This group of local male and female P.E. teachers joined with the scheme participants to enter the first ever touch rugby training and tournament.
 In 1990, 'DeA Flamingo Rugby Football Club' was created to cater for older rugby players in need of a senior club.
 Over time, the 'Flamingo' in the name was dropped.

 In September 2002, upon its merger with Kai Tak, creating only the second club to cater for rugby at all levels, the club henceforth become 'DeA Tigers Rugby Football Club'.
 At the club's general meeting in 2014, members approved an association with the United Services Recreation Club (USRC) and a name change to USRC Tigers RFC, and as of 2021 season KROLL USRC Tigers.